lsy617004926/lsy617004926.github.io/_pages/cv.md

   -	Machine learning combination method help improve this performance.

-- **Research Program** – The Effect of Audit Failure on SEC Monitoring of Peer Firms – University of Science and Technology of China
+- **Research Project** – The Effect of Audit Failure on SEC Monitoring of Peer Firms – University of Science and Technology of China
   *Jul.
 2020 – May 2021*
   **Advisor:** [Prof. Yue He](https://bs.ustc.edu.cn/english/profile-548.html)
   - Showed that not only the firm’s own characteristic, but also its peers’ disclosures, had an impact on the monitoring intensity of SEC.